pseewald/vim-anyfold/README.md

 2. Add the following lines to your vimrc (if not already present).

     ```vim
-    filetype plugin indent on
+    filetype plugin indent on " required
-    syntax on
+    syntax on                 " required

     autocmd Filetype * AnyFoldActivate               " activate for all filetypes
     " or